What is endophthalmitis?

-Endophthalmitis is an infection inside the eyeball (globe).
-The inside of the eye is usually sealed and sterile and typically not exposed to bacteria, viruses or fungi.
-Because the tissues within the eyeball are very delicate, endophthalmitis is very serious and can lead to blindness or even loss of the eye itself.
-In contrast, an infection on the outside surface of the eye is called conjunctivitis or keratitis.
-These type of external infectious on the outside of the eye are much more common and not as serious as endophthalmitis.
+Endophthalmitis is a bad infection inside the eyeball.
+The inside of the eye is usually closed off and sterile which protects it from infections like bacteria, viruses or fungi.
+Because eye’s inside parts are small and easily harmed, endophthalmitis can lead to blindness or even loss of the eye.
+On the other hand, infections on the outside of the eye like conjunctivitis (pink eye) or keratitis (or corneal ulcer) are more common and less serious than endophthalmitis.

 How does endophthalmitis occur?

 Exogenous endophthalmitis is the most common form and happens 3 main ways: 1) when something cuts through the wall of the eyeball (trauma, injury), 2) after surgery where the eye is cut on purpose or 3) when an infection spreads and eats through the wall of the eye.
 It is one of the worst complications of eye surgery.

 Endogenous endophthalmitis happens when an infection in the blood gets inside the eye.
 This mainly happens in very sick people with infections in other parts of the body.

 What types of eye surgery result in endophthalmitis?

 Even with careful surgeries, any eye surgery can lead to endophthalmitis.
 Endophthalmitis is more common (1 in 1000) in surgeries like cataract, cornea transplant and glaucoma surgery.
 Other surgeries, like eye muscle surgery, have a much lower chance of endophthalmitis. about 1 in 30,000 cases).